Best VPN for Ubuntu in 2025: Privacy for Penguins

 We really admire ExpressVPN for its speed, security and ability to unblock streaming services.
 The Linux app is easy to install on Ubuntu, thanks to plenty of helpful setup guides to implement it via Terminal or the traditional OpenVPN configuration through Ubuntu Network Manager.
 It might be pricey, but considering the comprehensive suite of features and excellent customer support, the price is justifiable.

-4. CyberGhost — Most VPN Servers for Ubuntu
+4. CyberGhost — Optimized Servers Available on Ubuntu

 Fast